epfml/disco/information/SECAGG.md

 # Secure Aggregation

-### Algorithm description
 Additive secret sharing is a standard form of secure multiparty computation.
 To read more about this algorithm, see e.g. [HERE](https://www.geeksforgeeks.org/additive-secret-sharing-and-share-proactivization-using-python/?ref=rp).
-In DisCo, we rely on secure aggregation of model updates, in each communication round, in order to fully protect the privacy of each model update.
+In DisCo, we rely on secure aggregation of models / model updates, in each communication round, in order to fully protect the privacy of each model update.

-- Concept: Private data - Public model
+### Concept: Private data - Public model

 We guarantee input privacy of each personal update and each client's data.
-The models resulting from training is considered public, both in the federated and decentralized modes.
+The model resulting from training is considered public, both in the federated and decentralized modes.

-- Secure Aggregation
+### Secure Aggregation

 Our secure aggregation mechanism is implemented in each communication round, within small aggregation groups of a minimum size, which are formed from clients available to exchange model updates.

+## Algorithm description

 The secure aggregation method has four steps:
 1. Each client will send a "ready message" to the signaling server, indicating that they are done with a round of local updates and ready to be connected to other clients in order to aggregate weights.
 Each client pauses aggregation until they have received a list of peers to connect to.